UCL-CCS/esmacs-input-creation-docs/docs/geometry_optimization.md

 * Opt: We ask for optimization of our structure
 * HF/6-31G\*: We are using the 6-31G\* basis set
 * Pop=MK: The output will contain Merz-Kollman atomic charges (fitted to the electrostatic potential)
-* iop(6/33=2): Output grid of values of describing the electrostatic potentail.
+* iop(6/33=2): Output grid of values describing the electrostatic potential.
 This will used in the latter RESP step to create the partial charges used in the final parameterization.

 The values on line 7 are the net charge and the multiplicity.